 Learning about dinosaur fossils is always a hit with preschool kids!
-Kids love dinosaurs, and this fun learning activity doubles as messy play.
+Kids love dinosaurs, and this fun fossil stem activity learning activity doubles as messy play.
 Fossil activities for preschoolers are definitely a win-win for my five-year-old!

 This making fossils activity was actually his Pre-K school science project.
 Because apparently we have science projects in Pre-K now!
 The school gave us the activity assignment and directions.
 But you know this momma loved doing the craft with her son.
 Especially since this activity also involved mommy having some coffee!
 How do you make fossils out of coffee grounds?
 Keep reading!